 The two rock temples at Abu Simbel date back to the 13th century, when they were carved right on the mountainside by order of Pharaoh Ramesses II.
 The temples are dedicated to the pharaoh and his queen Nefertari.
 The temples were originally located somewhere else but were relocated in 1968 when the Aswan High Dam reservoir was built – without relocation, they would've been completely submerged underwater.

-You can visit Abu Simbel on a day trip from Aswan.
+To add to your portfolio of travel images, you can visit Abu Simbel on a day trip from Aswan.

-- Exploring Abu Simbel: A Visitor's Guide
+- Read More: Exploring Abu Simbel: A Visitor's Guide

 4. Valley of the Kings